-Cutter Motor.
-The cutter motor's bearings are prelubricated and sealed and require no further lubrication.
+Cutter Motor The cutter motor's bearings are prelubricated and sealed and require no further lubrication.
 If the motor needs replacing, proceed as follows:

-- 1. Turn power off and lock out disconnect. - 2.
-Check terminals with volt meter to confirm power is off. - 3.
+- 1. Turn power off and lockout disconnect. - 2.
+Check terminals with voltmeter to confirm power is off. - 3.
 Remove motor terminal cover and disconnect wires.
 Mark wires for ease of replacement. - 4.
 Remove four cap screws around the motor flange and separate the motor from the reducer.
-Watch for shaft key which must be reinstalled later. - 5.
+Watch for shaft key that must be reinstalled later. - 5.
 Check the motor electrically to confirm it is defective. - 6.
-Apply Never Seize lubricant to the shaft of the replacement motor. - 7.
-Position the shaft key in the motor key-way, align it with the reducer key-way and install the motor.
-Make sure the key stays in. - 8.
+Apply Anti-Seize lubricant to the shaft of the replacement motor. - 7.
+Position the shaft key in the motor keyway, align it with the reducer keyway and install the motor.
+Make sure the key stays in position as shaft is. - 8.
 Install the four cap screws to hold the motor in place on the reducer. - 9.
 Connect the wires and install the terminal cover. - 10.
 Check motor rotation to make sure the cutter turns in the proper direction.
 Reverse two wires at the motor if necessary to change rotation direction.

-Cutter Gear Reducer.
-To remove the gear reducer, proceed as follows: (See FIGURE 9-17)
+Cutter Gear Reducer To remove the gear reducer, proceed as follows: (See FIGURE 9-11)

-- 1. Turn power off and lock-out disconnect. - 2.
+- 1. Turn power off and lockout disconnect. - 2.
 Remove motor from reducer. - 3.
 Loosen (slightly) the four bolts and nuts holding the gear reducer in place. - 4.
 Remove the four bolts holding the mounting plate to the water tank gear enclosure and remove the reducer and mounting plate from the tank. - 5.
 Measure the distance between the top of drive gear and the mounting plate for future reference. - 6.
 Remove the three cap screws from the gear and hub and install two 1/4"-20 x 2" long all thread set or cap screws in the threaded holes of the drive gear.
 These two screws can be used as jacking bolts to remove the gear from the tapered split hub. - 7.
-In necessary, the split hub can be removed by driving a screw driver in the split and sliding the hub off the shaft. - 8.
+In necessary, driving a screwdriver in the split and sliding the hub off the shaft can remove the split hub. - 8.
 The new gear reducer can then be installed by reversing the removal procedure. - 9.
 Be sure the gear and hub is properly positioned on the shaft so it will have a full vertical mesh with the cutter ring gear. - 10.
 Final gear meshing should be adjusted so there is only a slight amount of play between the ring gear and drive. - 11.
 Make sure all bolts are tightened securely and there is no excessive gear noise when the cutter motor is running.

-Water Tank Removal.
+Water Tank Removal

 - 1. Turn off and lock out power to the machine. - 2.
 Turn off water supply and disconnect lines from the tank. - 3.
 Drain the tank and disconnect pump suction tube and drain line tubing and water lines. - 4.
 Disconnect the ice discharge chute. - 5.
-Loosen water tank clamp that couples the plastic tank to the cutter housing assembly. - 6.
-The tank can then be removed to the side of the machine.
+Loosen bolts holding the tank to the cutter assembly until the tank rests on the bars. - 6.
+Loosen bolts holding the tank supports. - 7.
+The tank can then be removed to the side of the machine. - 8.
+Make sure the rubber gasket is in place and aligned properly when the tank is installed and bolted to the freezer.

-Cutter and Bearing Removal/Installation.
-Refer to FIGURES 9-16, 9-17,& 9-18A for parts identification and location
+Cutter and Bearing Removal/Installation

+Refer to FIGURES 9-14 for parts identification and location.